RD-0146: Description

 The RD-0146 is the first Russian rocket engine not to feature a preburner.
 It is also the first to have a nozzle extension without an active cooling system, as well as the first engine by KBKhA to feature separate fuel and oxidiser turbopumps.
 The engine is capable of five firings and thrust control in two planes.
 According to the developer, the lack of a gas generator system ensures higher reliability of the engine for multiple firings, by removing the potential of an ignition failure in the engine power cycle.

 Related development

 LM10-MIRA is a liquid oxygen-liquid methane demonstrator engine developed by Avio and KBKhA on the basis of the RD-0146.
 Development began under the terms of an agreement signed between the Italian and Russian governments in Moscow on November 28, 2000.
 The 7.5 tonnes-force engine was successfully tested in June 2014 in Voronezh, Russia.
-After the end of the collaboration with KHBhA, Avio continued the development of the M10 engine under the Vega-E program with a target thrust of 10 tonnes-force.
+After the end of the collaboration with KHBhA, Avio continued the development of the M10 engine for the Vega-E program with a target thrust of 10 tonnes-force.
 As of March 2021, the engine ground qualification is foreseen for 2024.